open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Optional arguments:

 - A `Setter` to set a propagation key/value pair.
-It might be invoked multiple times in order to set multiple pairs.
+Propagators MAY invoke it multiple times in order to set multiple pairs.
   This is an additional argument that languages are free to define to help inject data into the carrier.

 #### Setter argument